loveencounterflow/coffee-script/README.md

 embraced by people advocating '[symbiotic languages](http://ashkenas.com/dotjs/)', the drawbacks of having a single, global `require.extensions` object manage transpiling languages became apparent.

-Fact is, **if Language A registers and extension `.lang` and any Language B does so too, it becomes unclear which language will end up dealing with any given file `x.lang`.
+Fact is, **if Language A registers extension `.lang` and any Language B does so too, it becomes unclear which language will end up dealing with any given file `x.lang`.
 Worse, two modules may require two different versions of the same language, and while the NPM module system as such is designed to allow just this, the global `require.exensions` will mar those efforts**.
 This is bad.